 On Tuesday we pulled our two eldest out of school.
-My husbands bible college put a pause on lectures and classes while they scramble to organise online lectures for next week.
-And we commenced our social isolation, along with most of the country, trying to stay at home as much as possible – the five of us – in our two bedroom home.
+The bible college which my husband is studying at put a pause on lectures and classes while they scramble to organise online lectures for next week, and we commenced our social isolation along with most of the country, trying to stay at home as much as possible – the five of us – in our two bedroom home.

 The first three days were tense.
-Feelings of confusion, uncertainty, shock and worry dominated the landscape of our home.
-All of us, even the littlest, were out of sorts, not quite ourselves.
-We were cranky, there were many, many little fights and arguments, usually over nothing.
+Feelings of confusion, uncertainty, shock and worry initially dominated the landscape of our home.
+All of us, even the littlest, were out of sorts; we were not quite ourselves.
+We were cranky, and there were many, many little fights and arguments, usually over nothing.
 We found we were so much more tired than normal.

 Then, on Thursday the climate on our home changed.
 Things calmed.
 We began to establish our new routine, our new normal:

 Music practice; a morning walk with one parent; an hour of “compulsory school” which mainly consisted of maths; recess/fitness/outdoor play break; hour or so of “free choice school” which is a hands on activity around the kids personal interests e.g. art, history, STEM activity; lunch; read out loud to Mum or Dad time; silent reading time or movie; then arvo tea and outdoor play with “free-choice iPAD” time up our sleeve to get us through to dinner!

 And by last night, some smiles and some laughter had returned.